METS-Programme/ugandaemr-usermanual/troubleshooting-tips.md

 ##### Root Cause

-The main root cause of this problem is due to  the addition of other  programs into the UgandaEMR system by an individual\( which is prohibited \)  that leads to creation of concepts and thereby resulting into concept mismatch with concepts that come with UgandaEMR.
+The  root cause of this problem is due to  the addition of other  programs into the UgandaEMR system by an individual\( which is prohibited \)  that is done by  creation of concepts and thereby resulting into concept mismatch with concepts that come with UgandaEMR.

 ![](/assets/program-problem.jpeg)